Tarekbouamer/visloc_retrieval/README.md

  * Retrieval-SfM-120k-images [retrieval-SfM-120k-images](http://cmp.felk.cvut.cz/cnnimageretrieval/)
  * Google Landmark [v1](https://www.kaggle.com/datasets/google/google-landmarks-dataset), [v2 and v2_clean](https://github.com/cvdfoundation/google-landmark).

-We evaluate trained models on the [Revisiting Oxford and Paris](https://github.com/filipradenovic/revisitop) benchmark.
+We evaluate trained models on the [RParis6K and ROxford5K](https://github.com/filipradenovic/revisitop) benchmark and with R1M if possible.
+The datasets contain 4993 and 6322 images respectively, with 70 query images.
+Optionally, a set of 1 million distractor images (R1M) can be added to each dataset for large scale benchmarking.

 Retrieval-SfM-120k-images and Revisiting Oxford and Paris datasets can be downloaded using `TODO` script or automatically in training script below.